gchumillas/kitchendoro/README.md

 # run in iOS
 yarn ios

-# alternatively you can your on Android
+# alternatively you can run it on Android
 yarn android
 ```